Pankaj Mithal: Career

-He was enrolled in the Bar Council of Uttar Pradesh in the year 1985 and started practicing at the High Court as an advocate.
-In his initial days he worked under the guidance of Sri Sudhir Chandra Verma, (later Judge of the Allahabad High Court and then Lokayukt, Uttar Pradesh).
-He mainly practiced on the civil side and dealt with a large number of cases of land acquisition, rent control, educational, labour and other misc. matters including service and constitution.
+He was enrolled in the Bar Council of Uttar Pradesh in 1985 and started practising at the High Court as an advocate.

 He served as the Standing Counsel for the Uttar Pradesh Awas Evam Vikas Parishad and Dr. B.R.
 Ambedkar University, Agra.
 He was elevated to the Bench as an Additional Judge on 7 July 2006 and was later made a permanent Judge of the High Court of Judicature at Allahabad on 2 July 2008.
-He was instrumental in revising the quota of work for the subordinate judiciary of U.P. as Chairman of that Committee.
-He was member of the Sub-Committee on Coins and Postage Stamps of the Sesquicentennial Committee which oversaw the release of a set of two stamps with the pictures of buildings of the Allahabad High Court and the Lucknow Bench of the Allahabad High Court and issuance of a set of commemorative coins of Rs.150/- Coin and Rs.5/- with the logo of the High Court by the President of India on 13 March 2016 during the inaugural ceremony of the Sesquicentennial celebrations of the High Court.
-He also remained posted as senior Judge, Lucknow Bench of the Allahabad High Court for some time.
-He worked as Chairman State Advisory Board under the National Security Act while posted at Lucknow.

 He was the Chairman of La Martinière College, Lucknow (both boys' and girls' wings).

 He was elevated as Chief Justice of Jammu & Kashmir and Ladakh High Court on 4 January 2021.
 He was transferred as Chief Justice of Rajasthan High Court on 14 October 2022.

-His Excellency the Governor of Uttar Pradesh nominated Justice Mithal twice as a member of the Executive Council of Mahatma Gandhi Kashi Vidhyapith, Varanasi and presently her excellency the Governor of U.P. has nominated him as the member of the Executive Council of Choudhary Charan Singh University, Meerut.
+The Governor of Uttar Pradesh nominated Justice Mithal twice as a member of the Executive Council of Mahatma Gandhi Kashi Vidhyapith, Varanasi, and presently, the Governor of U.P. has nominated him as a member of the Executive Council of Choudhary Charan Singh University, Meerut.

-He is also a trustee of Etawah Hindi Sewa Nidhi founded and promoted by Justice Late Prem Shankar Gupta for the promotion of Hindi and other Indian languages.

 He was elevated as Judge of Supreme Court of India on 6 February 2023.